-Single-name and multi-name credit default swaps - A credit default swap protects the buyer against the loss of principal on a bond or loan in case of a default by the issuer.
+Single name and multi-name credit default swaps - A credit default swap protects the buyer against the loss of principal on a bond or loan in case of a default by the issuer.
 The protection buyer pays a periodic premium (typically quarterly) over the life of the contract and is protected for the period.
 The Company in turn will have to perform under a credit default swap if a credit event as defined under the contract occurs.
 Typical credit events include bankruptcy, dissolution, or insolvency of the referenced entity; failure to pay; the obligations of the referenced entity and restructuring of the obligations of the referenced entity.
 In order to provide an indication of the current payment status or performance risk of the credit default swaps, the external credit ratings, primarily Moody's credit ratings, of the underlying reference entity of the credit default swaps are disclosed.

 Total return swaps - a total return swap transfers the risks relating to economic performance of a reference obligation from the protection buyer to the protection seller.
-Typically the protection buyer receives from the protection seller a floating rate of interest and protection against any reduction in fair value of the reference obligation, and in return the protection seller receives the cash flows associated with the reference obligation, plus any increase in the fair value of the reference obligation.
+Typically the protection buyer receives from the protection seller a floating rate of interest and protection against any reduction in fair value of the reference obligation and, in return, the protection seller receives the cash flows associated with the reference obligation, plus any increase in the fair value of the reference obligation.

-Purchased credit protection - For single-name credit default swaps and total return swaps, the Company has purchased protection with a notional amount of approximately \$19.2 billion, compared with a notional amount of approximately \$13.0 billion of credit protection sold with identical underlying reference obligations.
+Purchased credit protection - For single name credit default swaps and total return swaps, the Company has purchased protection with a notional amount of approximately \$4.0 billion, compared with a notional amount of approximately \$3.9 billion of credit protection sold with identical underlying reference obligations.
 The purchase of credit protection does not represent the sole manner in which the Company risk manages its exposure to credit derivatives.
 The Company manages its exposure to these derivative contracts through a variety of risk mitigation strategies.
 Aggregate market risk limits have been established for credit derivatives, and market risk measures are routinely monitored against these limits.
-The Company may also recover amounts on the underlying reference obligation delivered to the Company under credit default swaps where credit protection was sold.
+The Company under credit default swaps where credit protection was sold.